-After the Human Genome Project, Scipher Medicine’s co-founders Dr. Joseph Loscalzo and Dr. Albert-Laszlo Barabasi realized that although sequencing human DNA taught us about genetics and our likelihood for developing everything from our eye color to cancer, it did not explain specific diseases or how to treat them.
+After the Human Genome Project finished, Scipher Medicine’s co-founders Dr. Joseph Loscalzo and Dr. Albert-Laszlo Barabasi realized although sequencing human DNA taught us about genetics and our likelihood for developing everything from our eye color to cancer, it did not explain specific diseases or how to treat them.

-Instead, the two researchers started looking at RNA and proteins.1

-After seeing how a human’s thousands of proteins interact with each other, they could explain how proteins cause specific diseases.
-What was more enlightening, was that they realized that a specific protein could appear in multiple diseases, so they created a map of all the proteins to show how diseases are connected.2
+Instead, the two researchers started looking at RNA and proteins and how they interacted with each other.
+They discovered how proteins cause specific diseases and that a specific protein could appear in multiple diseases.
+As a result, they created a map of all the proteins to show how diseases are connected, and coined “network medicine”.

 After 10 years of research and $10m invested, they made enough connections to grow the map to cover 89% of all our proteins.
-This has resulted in the ability to discover what drives a disease, and therefore, how to predict drug response and build therapies to treat them.2
+This has resulted in the ability to discover what drives a disease, and therefore, how to predict drug response and build therapies to treat them.

 Our genes (DNA) are static, we are born with a combination of them from our parents.
 The genes explain what diseases we might be at risk of developing in our lifetime but are a poor predictor of if we will get that disease, especially complex diseases like autoimmune diseases which are not solely determined by our genes.

 DNA carries the instructions for creating our proteins, but RNA is needed to translate these instructions from the DNA to tell our bodies which and how much of a protein should be produced.
 As most diseases are caused by proteins not being produced and controlled correctly in our cells, RNA and proteins are dynamic and show in real time the evolution of complex diseases in an individual.